We protect what we love. The annual 2Rivers Festival helps us to fall in love with our rivers over and over again.

 We humbly acknowledge and send our gratitude to the original ancestors of the territory through which the Speed and Eramosa rivers course.
 These First Peoples from various lineages stewarded these lands and waters as caretakers.
 We send our respect to the Mississaugas of the New Credit as treaty holders of this land.
 We also send our respect to our neighbours who have peopled these lands for many generations, the Wendat, the Haudenosaunee and the Anishnabeg, and to our many Indigenous neighbours here in Guelph and across Turtle Island.

-Thank you to all the participating host organizations!
+Thank you to the 2017 participating host organizations!
 Visit their websites to join these groups and participate in their other events throughout the year.